• Deutsch

 What is a User Agent String?

 A User Agent string is a line of text sent within an HTTP header that a client application, such as a web browser, includes with every request to a web server.
-Think of it as a form of digital ID.
-Its primary function is to enable browser identification, allowing the server to recognize the client's operating system, the browser version, and the device type.
-This information lets the server tailor the content it sends back, such as serving a mobile-optimized webpage to a phone or providing specific instructions for a particular browser.
+Think of it as a form of digital ID: it lets the server recognize the client's operating system, browser version, and device type, and tailor the content it sends back—like serving a mobile-optimized page to a phone or specific instructions for a particular browser.

-This entire text string is often called a browser identification string, and its structure can look complex.
-Here’s a typical example from a Chrome browser on a Windows machine:
+This whole string is often called a browser identification string, and its structure can look complex.
+Here’s a typical example from Chrome on Windows:

 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/108.0.0.0 Safari/537.36